-Connection Connection Common Core State Standards for Mathematics, Geometry #3-4 (Grade 8): Describe the effect of dilations, translations, rotations, and reflections on two-dimensional figures using coordinates.
-Understand that a two-dimensional figure is similar to another if the second can be obtained from the first by a sequence of rotations, reflections, translations, and dilations; given two similar two-dimensional figures, describe a sequence that exhibits the similarity between them.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging ISTENING Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade-level words and expressions, such as: transformations identified orally (e.g., "rotate," "reflect," etc.) using models and manipulatives and new position of figures from transformations described orally (e.g. "reflection over the y- axis") using models position of figures from transformations transformations described orally using notes and Determine the new position of figures from transformations described orally Level 6 - Reaching geometric transformation, rotation, scale factor Cognitive Function: equation affects the po f English language pro coordinate plane. ficiency UNDERSTAN D how changing an ents listen to oral instruncts) of two-dimensiona
+Connection translations, rotations, dimensional figure is s reflections, translation ommon Core State Standards for Mathematics, Geometry #3-4 (Grade 8): Describe the effect of dilations, nslations, rotations, and reflections on two-dimensional figures using coordinates.
+Understand that a two- nensional figure is similar to another if the second can be obtained from the first by a sequence of rotations, lections, translations, and dilations; given two similar two-dimensional figures, describe a sequence that exhile a similarity between them.
+Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging LISTENING Two-dimensional figures Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade-level words and expressions, such as: geometric Adjust the position of figures from transformations identified orally (e.g., "rotate," "reflect," etc.) using models and manipulatives and new position of figures from transformations described orally (e.g. "reflection over the y- axis") using models Find the new position of figures from transformations described orally using notes and visual supports Determine the new position of figures from transformations described orally Level 6 - Reachin transformation, rotation, scale factor Cognitive Function : Students at all levels of English language proficiency UNDERSTAND how changing an equation affects the position of figures in the coordinate plane. xample Context for Language Use: Students listen to oral instructions to complete transformations (e.g. ilations, translations, rotations, and reflections) of two-dimensional figures in a coordinate plane.

-National Science Education Standards, Physical Science, B, Transfer of Energy (Grades 5-8): Energy is a proper of many substances and is associated with heat, light, electricity, mechanical motion, sound, nuclei, and the nature of a chemical.
-Energy is transferred in many waysIn most chemical and nuclear reactions, energy is transferred into or out of a system.
-Heat, light, mechanical motion, or electricity might all be involved in such transfers.
-Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging SPEAKING Forms of energy Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- level words and expressions, such as: types of energy transferred using sentence frames and Compare and contrast the types of energy transferred using graphic organizers and visual supports Discuss the types of energy transferred using visual supports Level 6 - Reachin heat wave, sound wave, conservation of matter, kinetic energy, Cognitive Function: Students at all levels of English language proficiency will ANALYZE energy transfer. potential energy ents decide with peers nces (e.g. ice packs, the
+Connection of many substances a of a chemical.
+Energy tional Science Education Standards, Physical Science, B, Transfer of Energy (Grades 5-8): Energy is a property many substances and is associated with heat, light, electricity, mechanical motion, sound, nuclei, and the nature a chemical.
+Energy is transferred in many waysIn most chemical and nuclear reactions, energy is transferred o or out of a system.
+Heat, light, mechanical motion, or electricity might all be involved in such transfers. f many substances and is associated with heat, light, electricity, mechanical motion, sound, nuclei, and t f a chemical.
+Energy is transferred in many waysIn most chemical and nuclear reactions, energy is tra re i Example Topic Level 1 Entering Level 2 Emerging Level 3 Developing Level 4 Expanding Level 5 Bridging SPEAKING Forms of energy Topical Vocabulary: Students at all levels of English language proficiency are exposed to grade- level words and expressions, such as: using visual supports (e.g., heat, light, sound) types of energy transferred using Describe the types of energy transferred using graphic organizers and visual supports Compare and contrast the types of energy transferred using graphic organizers and visual supports Discuss the types of energy transferred using visual supports Level 6 - Reachin heat wave, sound wave, conservation of matter, kinetic energy, Cognitive Function: Students at all levels of English language proficiency will ANALYZE energy transfer. potential energy Example Context for Language Use: Students decide with peers the types of energy transfers that occur in various situations from everyday life experiences (e.g. ice packs, thunderstorms, simple engines).